Fer2305/deno-api/README.md

     ```
 ## To do

-- Build each service function for each repository function
-- Build each controller function for each service function
-- Build each route for each controller function
 - Handle and run API with environment variables
 - Build jwt middleware
 - Build error handler middleware